meterdogan07/xray-pneumonia-classification-SSL-TL/README.md

 - Caron et al., "Emerging Properties in Self-Supervised Vision Transformers", CVPR 2021.
 - Huang et al., "Extreme Learning Machine: A New Learning Scheme of Feedforward Neural Networks", Neurocomputing 2006.

+## Acknowledgments
+This work was done as part of the COMP448 - "Medical Image Analysis" course at Koç University.
+We would like to thank the course instructors and teaching assistants for their guidance.

 ## License

 This project is licensed under the MIT License.